omar-adel1/Computer-Graphics-Visualization/README.md

 6. Save the shapes to a txt or csv file by selecting the save option in the sidebar
 7. Load shapes from a txt or csv file by selecting the load option in the sidebar
 8. Undo and redo the previous actions by selecting the corresponding options in the sidebar

+## Acknowledgements

+Submitted to: Dr. Ahmed Elbaily & Eng.
+Laila
+All rights reserved © 2023 to Team 8 - HealthCare Engineering and Management, Cairo University (Class 2025)